kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 | Tone Mark   | ā | á | a | à | ǎ | ạ |

-At a small cost in terms of the ability to distinguish tones, tone-marked jyutping reduces the amount of clutter and space between annotated Chinese characters.
+At a small cost in terms of the ability to distinguish tones visually, tone-marked jyutping reduces the amount of clutter and space between annotated Chinese characters.
 It provides a more natural reading experience for learning Cantonese and/or jyutping.

 | ![A poem annotated with numbered jyutping.](/assets/images/jyutping-number-annotation.png) | ![A poem annotated with marked jyutping.](/assets/images/jyutping-tonemark-annotation.png) |
 |-|-|